Bernice Johnson Reagon: Academic

 In 1974, Reagon was appointed as a cultural historian in music history at the Smithsonian Institution, where she directed a program called Black American Culture in 1976, and was later a curator of music history for the National Museum of American History.
-Ida Jones from the Smithsonian Institution had stated, "Dr. Reagon collected photographs,sheet music, and other primary and secondary sources chronicling the development of African American sacred music tradition from its birth during the period of slavery through the creation of concert spiritual, gospel music, jazz, and the performance of protest song in the century following Emancipation." on behalf on Reagon's initial job at the museum.
-In 1989, she was awarded a MacArthur Fellowship.
-After Reagon retired in 1993, she continued to work in African American Songs of Protest as a Curator Emeritus.
+Ida Jones from the Smithsonian Institution had stated, "Dr. Reagon collected photographs, sheet music, and other primary and secondary sources chronicling the development of African American sacred music tradition from its birth during the period of slavery through the creation of concert spiritual, gospel music, jazz, and the performance of protest song in the century following Emancipation," with relation to Reagon's initial job at the museum.

+In 1989, she was awarded a MacArthur Fellowship which helped her to complete the major project, Wade in the Water: African American Sacred Music Traditions (1994).
+After Reagon retired from singing with Sweet Honey in the Rock in 1993, she continued to work at the Smithsonian in African American Songs of Protest as a Curator Emerita.

-She held an appointment as Distinguished Professor of History at American University (AU) in Washington DC from 1993 to 2003.
-Reagon has since been named Professor Emerita of History at AU, and holds the title of Curator Emeritus at the Smithsonian.
+She also held an appointment as Distinguished Professor of history at American University (AU) in Washington DC from 1993 to 2003.
+Reagon was later named professor emerita of history at AU, and held the title of Curator Emerita at the Smithsonian.